 Keep a Fire Extinguisher Handy

 Always have a fire extinguisher nearby when grilling.
 Make sure it’s in working order and rated for grease fires.
 Never use water to put out a grease fire, it will spread the flames.
+Learn how to put out a charcoal grill fast here.

 Proper Maintenance